PotLock/docs/general-information/code-of-conduct/qf-rules.md

 What if this is used as a whitelist for an airdrop?

 * It's acceptable as long as it's not publicly advertised as an incentive
-* We encourage using Potlock donors as a litmus test for rules
+* We encourage using POTLOCK donors as a litmus test for rules

 Even if rules are violated, maintaining a respectful tone is required.
 See [Code of Conduct](https://potlock.org/conduct) for more information.